rohith1125/NWD/README.md

 The code includes detailed comments to explain the purpose and functionality of each section.
 This helps in understanding the logic behind the theme toggle, battle mechanism, form validation, and modal popup features.
 The comments provide context for future developers or anyone reviewing the code.

-## Contact Information

-For any questions, feedback, or support, please reach out through the [Contact Us](contact.html) page on the website.

 ---